chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 * The ``alpha`` parameter is a relaxation coefficient that is used to control the convergence speed or stability.
 The higher the value, the faster the convergence.
 However, if the value is too high, there might be oscillations and the simulation could be unstable.

-* The ``beta threshold`` parameter is the threshold on beta calculated at the previous time step that prevents the new calculated beta force to be updated, it is kept as the previous beta value.
-This could avoid the reassembly of the matrix because of the updated force term when reuse matrix option is enable for the non-linear solver
+* The ``beta threshold`` parameter is the threshold on beta calculated at the previous time step that prevents the new calculated beta force to be updated.
+If ``abs(beta_n - beta_n+1) < abs(beta_n * beta_threshold)``, the previous beta value is kept.
+This could avoid the reassembly of the matrix because of the updated force term when reuse matrix option is enabled for the non-linear solver.

 Reference
 ---------